 - 6.2.1.
 Pre-Task / Pre-Job Planning: Prior to commencing and executing the work in the field, the Pre-Task Risk Assessment (PTRA), Field Level Hazard / Risk Assessment (FLHA / FLRA) or equivalent process should include a review of SIF critical controls relevant to the upcoming scope of work. - 6.2.2.
-Pre-Job Briefs: Prior to commencing on-site/field work, Pre-Job Briefs (PJBs) or an equivalent process should include a review of all site and activity hazards, potential SIF exposures, and SIF critical controls. - 6.2.3.
-Field Verification of Critical Controls (FVCC): Front-Line Leaders use SIF critical control checklists to conduct field verifications (observations and interviews) of jobs with SIF exposure.
+Pre-Job Briefs: Prior to commencing on-site/field work, Pre-Job Briefs (PJBs) or an equivalent process should include a review of all site and activity hazards, potential SIF risks (High Energy Hazards), Direct Controls and SIF critical controls. - 6.2.3.
+Field Verification of Critical Controls (FVCC): Front-Line Leaders use SIF critical control checklists to conduct field verifications (observations and interviews) of jobs with SIF risk.
 If a critical control is exposed (i.e., not functioning as intended), the work is paused and only resumes once the control is in place.
 Data from FVCCs is collected, tracked, and used to identify SIF prevention priorities. - 6.2.4.
-Incident Investigation: Incidents with SIF exposure (actual and potential) are reviewed to determine what SIF critical controls could have helped prevent it.
-If none of the existing SIF critical controls would have prevented the event, additional ones are developed to protect workers from the exposure situation
+Incident Investigation: Actual and Potential SIF incidents are reviewed to determine what SIF critical controls could have helped prevent it.
+If none of the existing SIFcritical controls would have prevented the event, additional ones are developed to protect workers from the exposure situation.